 Ben Peled's passions lie in careful planning to create math lessons centered on student inquiry and discourse.
 He began his career teaching English abroad in Bolivia, France, Mexico, and Argentina, returning to New York to teach secondary math, from Algebra I to AP Calculus.
-He spent seven years at a public high school in Manhattan, five as department head, named both a Math for America Fellow and Master Teacher.
+He spent seven years at a public high school in Manhattan, five as department head, and was named both a Math for America Fellow and a Master Teacher.

 Q: What are you most passionate about in education?

 I'm really passionate about kids learning math.
 A deep understanding of mathematics opened doors for me – both in school and in real-life.
 I'd love to give all students access to that same understanding.

 I've worked with some really amazing people in the past, but I don't know that I've ever worked with a group of people so very brilliant, or so intensely devoted to the growth and betterment of their craft.

 Q: What do you want to influence in education?